The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center

 A member of the Blood and Marrow Transplant Clinical Trials Network (BMTCTN)

-Patients fighting cancer in The Blood Cancer Center at The Jewish Hospital-Mercy Health often struggle to afford even daily essentials.
+Patients fighting cancer in Cancer and Cellular Therapy Center at The Jewish Hospital-Mercy Health often struggle to afford even daily essentials.
 You can help blood cancer patients with basic needs like transportation, childcare and basic household bills by making a donation here: https://foundation.mercy.com/bloodcancercenter.